Lifestyle in Oman

 Restaurants in Oman

-Smaller towns in Oman are often extremely limited when it comes to the choice of restaurants on offer; expats will probably have a choice of Asian (Bangladeshi, Indian and Pakistani) or Turkish cuisine.
-But for those who enjoy a diverse range of cuisine options, one can get just about any cultural food experience in Muscat – Lebanese, Mexican, Chinese, Italian and Turkish food can all be found in the capital.
+Smaller towns in Oman are often extremely limited when it comes to the choice of restaurants on offer; expats will probably have a choice of Asian or Turkish cuisine.
+But for those who enjoy a diverse range of dining options, one can get just about any cultural food experience in Muscat.

-Expats craving something familiar will find lots of global franchise stores such as McDonald's, Subway, Pizza Hut, Dairy Queen and KFC, particularly in the capital city, but also increasingly in smaller towns.
+Expats craving something familiar will find a number of global franchises, particularly in the capital city, but also increasingly in smaller towns.